Belmondo86/RILEM_TCMWP/README.md

 ---

 ## Licence
-RILEM TC MWP — free to use for all members of the TC group.
+RILEM TC MWP — free to use for all members of the TC group — M.Belmokhtar (Université Gustave Eiffel).
-M.Belmokhtar-Université Gustave Eiffel